hapax/hapax.github.io/assets/teaching.md

 These are important issues, since at the end of the day our identity may not be true!
-But as with the blancmange, I think a numerical check of convergence is more persuasive that a quagmire of technical conditions.
+But as with the blancmange, I think a numerical check of convergence is more persuasive than wading into a quagmire of technical conditions.

 Should rigour be cultivated at the high school level?
 I think this is a subtle question, but the hiking analogy is